ClusterCockpit/cc-doc/content/en/docs/webinterface/views/job.md

 The statistics table collects all metric statistical values (min, max, avg) for each allocated node and each granularity.

-The metrics to be displayed can be selected using the "Metrics" selection pop-up window.
+The metrics to be displayed can be selected using the "Select Metrics" selection pop-up window.
 In the header, next to the metric name, a second drop down allows the selection of the displayed granularity.
+If no other scopes than `node` are available, the drop down menu is disabled.

 Core and Accelerator metrics default to their respective native granularities automatically.

+For multi-node jobs, fine granularities are not requested from the backend from the start.
+A "Load Scopes" will allow for the later load of more scopes, which will apply to all selected metrics in the statistics table, and also to metrics selected later.

 ### Job Script